This information is intended for use by health professionals

 At recommended dosage, abnormal ovarian enlargement is infrequent although the usual cyclic variation in ovarian size may be exaggerated.
 Similarly, cyclic ovarian pain (mittelschmerz) may be accentuated.
 With higher or prolonged dosage, more frequent ovarian enlargement and cyst formation may occur, and the luteal phase of the cycle may be prolonged.

 Rare instances of massive ovarian enlargement are recorded.
-Such an instance has been described in a patient with polycystic ovary syndrome whose Clomid 50 mg Tablets therapy consisted of 100 mg daily for 14 days.
+Such an instance has been described in a patient with polycystic ovary syndrome whose Clomid therapy consisted of 100 mg daily for 14 days.
 Abnormal ovarian enlargement usually regresses spontaneously; most of the patients with this condition should be treated conservatively.

 Symptoms described usually as “blurring” or spots or flashes (scintillating scotomata) increase in incidence with increasing total dose.